 The Gunfight at the O.K.
 Corral was one the most famous shootouts in the American West.
 The 30-second gunfight occurred in Tombstone, Arizona between lawmen and members of the Clanton Gang, who were better known as the “Cowboys.”

-O.K.
-Corral Gunfight (1881) – When the Earps arrived in Tombstone, Arizona in 1880, they were almost immediately at odds with the Clanton Gang, more often referred to as the “Cowboys.”
-The Clantons and their group of ruffians had been “lording” it over Tombstone and the surrounding area without interference before the Earps arrived in town.
+When the Earp brothers arrived in Tombstone, Arizona in 1880, they were almost immediately at odds with the Clanton family and their ranch hands who had been “lording” it over Tombstone and the surrounding area without interference before the Earps arrived in town.
 Virgil Earp, who soon became Tombstone’s marshal, immediately suspected the “Cowboys” of rustling cattle on a large scale and set out to stop their criminal endeavors.

 In what has since forever been known as the Gunfight at the O.K.
 Corral, Frank McLaury and Billy Clanton made the mistake of cocking their pistols when approached by the Earp brothers and Doc Holliday.
 It is not really known who fired the first shot, but Doc’s bullet was the first to hit home, tearing through Frank McLaury’s belly and sending McLaury’s own shot wild through Wyatt’s coat-tail.
 The 30-second shootout left three Billy Clanton, Frank McLaury and Tom McLaury dead.
 Virgil Earp took a shot to the leg and Morgan suffered a shoulder wound.
 Sheriff John Behan arrested Virgil, Wyatt, and Morgan Earp, as well as Doc Holliday for the murder of Billy Clanton and Tom and Frank McLaury.
 However, Judge Wells Spicer, who was related to the Earps, decided that the defendants had been justified in their actions.